jgasteiz/react-keep/README.md

 # React Tutorial + Javi's update

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) plus a few updates I've added, turnint it into a simple clone of Google Keep.
+This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) plus a few updates I've added, turning it into a basic clone of Google Keep.

 ## To use